farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ```

 #### 5.1.5 Process Module
-Process and transform the module, may change any property of the module, for example, transform the parsed ast (using swc transformer and swc plugins).
+Process and transform the module, potentially changing any property of the module, for example, transforming the parsed AST (using the SWC transformer and SWC plugins).

 * **`Hook Kind`**: `serial`
 ```rust